DaanWillems/blog-site/content/posts/db-1.md

 In a later part, we can use the predictable block structure to build an index that contains information about what keys are in which block.
 This will will greatly increase search speed.

 ## Database design
-Alright, the SSTable provides a structure for storing data on disk optimized for insertion.
+The SSTable provides a structure for storing data on disk optimized for insertion.
 However to have a working database, we need a few more components.
 In this section we cover the high level database design:

 - A memory table that stores recent operations on the database